Yanzhuo23/Resume/README.md

 ## Extracurricular Experience

 ### Public Relations and External Affairs Department, Student Union
-**Director**
+**Director -->  Officer**
-*Jun 2020 - Jun 2021*
+*Sep 2019 - Jun 2021*
-- Designed and organized various campus life activities for students, such as glow night runs, cultural trips for clubs, etc.
+- Sought cooperation with social organizations to secure sponsorships for our campus activities and successfully obtained sponsorships from influential domestic educational institutions, New Oriental Education & Technology Group and Guixue.
+- Collaborated with sponsors to organize campus corporate promotion events.
 - Held weekly department meetings to schedule new tasks for the department members for the upcoming week and oversaw the implementation of projects.
-- Participated in weekly student council meetings to report the previous week’s work to the president and plan for the following week’s tasks.
+- Participated in weekly student council meetings to report the previous week’s work to the president and plan for the following week’s tasks

-**Officer**
-*Sep 2019 - Jun 2020*
-- Sought cooperation with social organizations to secure sponsorships for campus activities and successfully obtained sponsorships from influential domestic educational institutions, including New Oriental Education & Technology Group and Guixue.
-- Collaborated with sponsors to organize campus corporate promotion events.

 ### Business Administration College Student Union
 **Host of the Freshmen Welcome Party**